-Annika Goldman: I am interested in researching older adults' unique emotional regulation risks and protective factors and how they can be integrated into theories of unwanted thinking.
-Specifically, I am interested in how cognitive changes may influence older adult's experience of unwanted intrusive thoughts.
-I am also interested in examining the efficacy of different treatments, such as mindfulness, for late life psychopathology.
+Annika Goldman: I am interested in researching older adults' unique psychological risk and protective factors and how they can be integrated into theories of unwanted thinking.
+Specifically, I am interested in how subjective cognitive concerns may influence older adult's experience of unwanted intrusive thoughts.
+I am also interested in examining the efficacy of different treatments, such as mindfulness, for late-life psychopathology.

 Meagan Henry: I am interested in older adulthood, as I feel that the life changes that occur during this stage of life offer unique challenges to individuals who wish to maintain a high quality of life.
 I am also interested in novel interventions for depression and anxiety that people can easily integrate into their daily lives, especially as they might relate to the health or identity changes that older adults face.